Entanglement Phases in large-N hybrid Brownian circuits with long-range couplings: Setup

-\B{\it Setup.---} Here we consider a system $Q$ of particles (qubits or fermions) arranged into a 1D chain of $L$ clusters, each containing a large number $N$ of particles as shown in Fig. \ref{fig:setup}.
+Here we consider a system $Q$ of particles (qubits or fermions) arranged into a 1D chain of $L$ clusters, each containing a large number $N$ of particles as shown in Fig. \ref{fig:setup}.
 The particles are subjected to two competing dynamics: long-range Brownian unitary interactions $U(t)$ that rapidly generate entanglement leading to a volume-law phase, and continuous weak monitoring $M(t)$ that tends to destroy entanglement leading to an area-law phase.
-To probe the transition between these two phases, we maximally entangle the system $Q$ with a reference $S$ [Fig. \ref{fig:setup}(a)], and compute entanglement Renyi entropies $\hat{S}_A^{(n)}$ of system subregions $A \subset Q$.
+To probe the transition between these two phases, we maximally entangle the system $Q$ with a reference $S$ [Fig. \ref{fig:setup}(a)], and compute entanglement R\'enyi entropies $\hat{S}_A^{(n)}$ of system subregions $A \subset Q$.
 We shall show that these entropies can be readily computed using path-integral techniques, leading to straightforward pen-and-paper estimates for salient physical quantities including code properties and critical exponents.

-For an analytical treatment, we focus on the quasi R\'enyi entropy~\cite{napp2020efficient} of the reduced density matrix $\rho_{A}$ of a contiguous subsystem $A$ of $Q$, $\hat{S}^{(n)}_{A} = -\log \frac{\mathbb{E}\tr{ \rho_{A}^{n}(t)}}{\mathbb{E}\tr{ \rho_{A}(t)}^{n}}$, where $\mathbb E$ is a disorder average over measurement outcomes and circuit realizations ~\footnote{The relation between R\'enyi entropy, quasi R\'enyi entropy and the von Neumann entropy is explained in Sec I of the Supplementary Materials~\cite{smsecone}.}.
+For an analytical treatment, we focus on the quasi R\'enyi entropy~\cite{napp2020efficient} of the reduced density matrix $\rho_{A}$ of a contiguous subsystem $A$ of $Q$, $\hat{S}^{(n)}_{A} = -\log \frac{\mathbb{E}\tr{ \rho_{A}^{n}(t)}}{\mathbb{E}\tr{ \rho_{A}(t)}^{n}}$, where $\mathbb E$ is a disorder average over measurement outcomes and circuit realizations ~\footnote{The relation between R\'enyi entropy, quasi R\'enyi entropy and the von Neumann entropy is explained in Appendix~\ref{appsec:relation_entropies}.}.
 The denominator is necessary for normalizing the state generated by the non-unitary evolution, and the ratio of averages is considered for ease of calculation over the averaged R\'enyi entropy which involves averaging the ratio of two multi-replica quantities.

+Even though the quasi-entropy is distinct from the trajectory averaged R\'enyi entropies, one can show that trajectory averaged von-Neumann entropy is the $n\to 1$ limit of the quasi-R\'enyi entropy, $\hat{S}^{(n\to 1)}_{A} = \mathbb{E}{[S_{A}]}$ (for a proof, see Appendix~\ref{appsec:relation_entropies}).
+In this work, we focus on the computation of quasi-R\'enyi-2 entropy, $\hat{S}^{(2)}_{A}$.